 The Milkdrop Base schedules

 Here are some schedules based on the number of times you are pumping per day.
-You can use these as a starting point for developing a schedule that works for you.
+You could use these as a starting point for developing a schedule that works for you.

 These base schedules are focused on:

 - Getting you one straight stretch of sleep.
-If you’re not finding sleep an issue (🎉 yay you!), then you might want to make your sessions more regular, rather than spacing them apart at night.
+If you’re not finding sleep an issue (🎉 yay you!), or you're trying to increase your supply, then you could make your sessions more regular, rather than spacing them apart at night.

 - Clustering pump sessions in the morning, when many people find they have more milk available.
 If this isn’t you, then change them up to suit.

-- Spacing out your sessions as evenly as possible.
+- Spacing out your other sessions as evenly as possible.